cloudquiza/interview-prep-cards/README.md

 ---

-## How to use
+## How it works

-1. Click **Copy LLM Prompt**
-2. Open ChatGPT, Claude, Gemini, or another LLM and paste the prompt
+1. **Copy the prompt** from the site and paste it into your preferred LLM (ChatGPT or Gemini work especially well).
+2. **Customize the prompt** by updating the role name, adjusting the number of questions, and optionally pasting a full job posting for more targeted results.
-3. Download the generated `interview_deck.csv`
+3. Download the generated **`interview_deck.csv`**.
-4. Upload the CSV here and practice by flipping cards
+4. **Upload the CSV** and start practicing immediately:
+   - Click the card to flip between question and answer
+   - Use **Prev / Next** to move through the deck
+5. Practice confidently and prepare to ace your next interview.

 ---